Strange 19th Century Court Cases

 There was a good deal of writing about the ‘female errand-boy’ in the London newspapers.
 Motivated by a mixture of sensationalism and vague proto-feminist sentiments, the rabble-rousing editor WT Stead tried to put a spin on the ‘Dick Schick’ case: was it not a shame that young women were so discriminated against, and had young Lois Schick not been forced by poverty to don male attire?
 Some other newspapers followed suit, calling young Lois a brave lass, who had just wanted to get a job and support her family.
 In an interview, Mrs Schick praised her daughter for helping to save her younger siblings from starvation.
 There was even a Schick Relief Fund, organized by the solicitor Bernard Abrahams; in its first week, it collected £10.

 When Lois Schick was charged with theft at the Marlborough-street police court on October 13 1886, she seemed quite undeterred by having to wear her male attire in court.
 The momentum was clearly against her, however: in relentless testimony, her career of dishonesty was exposed.
 In particular, it was considered ‘not cricket’ that this artful young woman had twice successfully framed other errand-boys for the thefts, causing them to be dismissed from their jobs.
 An uncharitable clergyman pointed out that the Schick family had been supported by the parish for some time, that Lois’ younger sister Mary had found employment without resorting to cross-dressing, and that Lois had actually posed as ‘a nephew’ for four years or more.
 At the Middlesex Sessions, Lois Schick was sentenced to eight months in prison with hard labour, for stealing articles to the value of £75.
+Why would Lois have chosen to live as a boy?
+Quite apart from the obvious gender issues surrounding many transvestites of the era, they got paid more, had more freedoms than their female counterparts, and as poor people the males were not sexually preyed upon to the extent girls were.

 Sources